CalderEvans/sample-website/index.md

 title: My Sample Website
 ---

-My name is Calder Evans, I am currently a Graduate Research Assistant working on my Master's Degree at NAU.
+My name is Calder Evans, I am currently a Graduate Teaching Assistant working on my Master's Degree at NAU.
 I completed a Bachelors Degree in Mathematics at NAU in May of 2025.

 This website is currently under construction.